surifirstpin/AcuBI_Technical_Documents/Version.6/Calculated_Column_TD.md

 Perform Arithmetic operation on desired fields in calculated columns.

 > **For Instance:**
- To add an amount 2000 to the column field **order value sum**, derive the following expression in calculated column screen.
+To calculate Average of bets_usd_sum and amount 2500, derive the following expression in calculated column screen.
  ```
 bi.add(${ROOT.BI_DELIVERYREPORT.sum_ORDERVALUE},2000)
 ```